 - Shortage of qualified faculty in graduate education programs

-- Limited access to NASP approved graduate preparation programs in certain parts of the country
+- Limited access to NASP approved or accredited graduate preparation programs in certain parts of the country

 - Limited number of qualified applicants for some programs; whereas other programs may have more qualified applicants than they can accept

 - Financial constraints associated with maintaining programs and students assuming financial debet